-Critics of the church are always going on about how the church’s doctrines aren’t current enough, that the church needs to get with the times.
+Critics of the Church of Jesus Christ of Latter-Day Saints are always going on about how the church’s doctrines aren’t current enough, that the church needs to “get with the times”.
 The other day I read someone’s facebook post that concluded, “the Mormon church is seriously antequated”.
 Here’s my response –

 You’re exactly right.